 Aim for all five food groups in your lunch bag!

-- A small amount of lean meats or plant proteins (beans, nuts, seeds) to get your protein, iron, and B12
+- A small amount of lean meats, a boiled egg, or plant proteins (beans, nuts, seeds) to get your protein, iron, and B12 (in animal products)

-- A moderate amount of whole grains (bread, crackers, etc.) for carbohydrates, fiber, and energy
+- A small amount of whole grains (bread, crackers, etc.) for carbohydrates, fiber, and energy

 - Load up on whole fruits and vegetables (or ones packaged without added sugar or salt) for vitamins, minerals, and fiber